Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Caste System.md

 ### Dalit-Bahujan

+`A.k.a.` lower castes

 #### Shudra

 Workers, servants
-A.k.a. also other backward class (`abbr.` OBC)
+`A.k.a.` other backward class (`abbr.` OBC)

 #### Dalit

+Outside of the varna system
+`A.k.a.` scheduled castes, `pej.` untouchables

-Historically workers who perform polluting tasks A.k.a. scheduled castes, `pej.` untouchables
+Historically workers who perform polluting tasks

 ## Continuity

 The rigid and inflexible caste system is perpetuated by:

+- Caste isolation:
 	- Birth (one is born into a fixed caste and cannot move caste)
 	- Endogamy
 	- Occupation
 	- Commensality
 - Ostracisation and violence against violators of caste norms
+- Rape of lower caste women upper caste men as humiliation (also [[patriarchy]])
 - Belief in karma (followers of caste norms reincarnate into a higher caste)

-> [!abstract] Endogamy
-> Marriage within a specific social group

-> [!abstract]+ Commensality
-> Rules of eating:
->
-> - Eat with the same caste group
-> - Not eat prepared food from another caste
-> 	- Can prepare food using ingredients sold by another caste